fgrehm/devstep/docs/introduction.md

 # Introduction
 --------------

+# TODO: Note that we are using cedarish:cedar14

 Have you ever deployed an app to a platform like Heroku?
 How awesome it is to `git push` some code and see it running without worrying about the infrastructure it is going to run on?
 Now imagine that idea applied to any type of project,